Photograph: Tara Fisher

 Divide the sausagemeat equally in half and roll each into a sausage shape.
 Place along the centre of each pastry sheet.
-Brush one edge of each pastry rectangle with some of the beaten egg.
+Mix the beaten egg and milk together and use some to brush one edge of each pastry rectangle.

 Bring the edges together and press to seal.
-Brush with the remaining beaten egg, sprinkle with sesame seeds and slice each into 6 or 12 even-sized pieces – depending on how big you want them to be.
+Brush with the remaining beaten egg and milk mixture, sprinkle with sesame seeds and slice each into 6 or 12 even-sized pieces – depending on how big you want them to be.

 Place, seam-side down, on baking trays lined with baking paper and bake for 30 minutes, or 35 minutes if you've made the larger size, until golden.
 Transfer to a wire rack to cool slightly.
 Eat warm.